Rudd-O/saltstack-automation/formulas/plone/README.md

 * `backend_processes`: defines a custom backend process count for this deployment, overriding the default `backend_processes` for all deployments.
+* `green_listen_addr_prefix` / `blue_listen_addr_prefix`, the
+  first three octets of a local IP address where the blue / green deployments should listen (the fourth is computed based on order, so if you reorder your containers they willall be relaunched).
+  This overrides the `plone:container`-defined defaults.
+* `green_listen_addr` / `blue_listen_addr`, local IP addresses
+  where the blue / green deployments will listen, respectively.
+  This overrides `green/blue_listen_addr_prefix`.

 All deployments are accessible directly under URL `https://<any server hostname>/deployments/<deployment name>`.

 The first deployment listed will always be the default deployment.

+In general changing these settings will cause the containers to be recreated from scratch (but preserving the data).
+The process goes like this:

+* blue is recreated, pointing to a copy of the data of green
+* blue is made the default backend for this deployment
+* green is recreated, preserving its data
+* green is made the default backend for this deployment
+* blue is stopped

+When a deployment is reordered above or below another, if its `green_listen_addr` and `blue_listen_addr` aren't defined, then the automation will recreate the containers (both blue and green) due to the default values for these addresses changing.

 See beginning of document for default manager user name and password on freshly-created sites.

 ### `plone:container:backend_processes` pillar